statecharts/statecharts.github.io/fizzbuzz-actions-internal-events.md

     }]
   }
 }
 ```

 This will cause the machine to have the following behaviour:

 * Whenever the increment event happens, and i % 3 == 0 then execute the print_fizz action.

+<p data-height="455" data-theme-id="light" data-slug-hash="bjRKXx" data-default-tab="js" data-user="mogsie" data-embed-version="2" data-pen-title="FizzBuzz with actions and internal events 2: Parallel fizz region" class="codepen">See the Pen <a href="https://codepen.io/mogsie/pen/bjRKXx/">FizzBuzz with actions and internal events 2: Parallel fizz region</a> by Erik Mogensen (<a href="https://codepen.io/mogsie">@mogsie</a>) on <a href="https://codepen.io">CodePen</a>.</p>

+Notably, it doesn't print out any digits, because the digit region has no transitions to the _on_ state.

 ### Adding behaviour to the Digit region